phaserjs/phaser/README.md

 * Time.suggestedFps is the suggested frame rate for the game based on system load.
 * Time.slowMotion allows you to push the game into a slow motion mode.
 The default value is 1.0.
 2.0 would be half speed, and so on.
 * Time.timeCap is no longer used and now deprecated.
 All timing is now handled by the fixed time-step code we've introduced.
+* Time.now can no longer be relied upon to contain a timestamp value.
+If the browser supports requestAnimationFrame then `Time.now` will contain the high resolution timer value that rAf generates.
+Otherwise it will contain the value of Date.now.
+If you require the actual time value (in milliseconds) then please use `Time.time` instead.
+Note that all Phaser sub-systems that used to rely on `Time.now` have been updated, so if you have any code that extends these please be sure to check it.

 ### Updates